WEST SPRINGFIELD -- For the first time in five years, Berkshire County will be represented in a Western Massachusetts hockey championship game.

 The Warriors, riding a 12-game win streak, are the first local team since Taconic in 2009 to play for a Western Mass.
 Division III-A championship.
 They'll return here on Thursday night to play Chicopee, which beat top seed Greenfield 7-4 in Monday's other semifinal.

 Hancock's slap shot found the back of the net with 10:45 left, followed by Jamross skating in and scoring almost 2 minutes later.

 Despite a last-minute Oriole goal with their goalie pulled for an extra skater, Stedman and the Warrior defense held Belchertown in check all night.
 Stedman made 21 saves, and had a lot of pressure taken off him by a tough Wahconah forecheck and solid neutral-zone play.

 "We kept getting it deep and trying to get opportunities from our forecheck," Jamross said.

 Everyone in Warrior blue agreed after the game that the team dictated the tempo through both its forecheck and its speed.
-It was that speed, in fact, that allowed Jamross to race into the Belchertown end and score what would be the deciding goal with 9:02 remaining in the first period.

 That helped Wahconah coach Don Disbrow deal with the fact that it took his team a couple of minutes to get its offense going.